How It All Started: The Story Behind WearMatter

 Losing Myself, Then Finding Myself Again

 I doubted myself even after the success.
 I took a job at a Santander contact centre.
 It lasted one day.
+"What am I doing here?"
+I resigned and reset.

 Internships, Industry Insights, Frustration